TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 .. index::
    statement: for

-The :keyword:`for` statement in Python differs a bit from what you may be used to in C or Pascal.
+The :keyword:`for` statement in Python differs a bit kutoka what you may be used to in C or Pascal.
 Rather than always iterating over an arithmetic progression of numbers (like in Pascal), or giving the user the ability to define both the iteration step and halting condition (as C), Python's :keyword:`!for` statement